 Disclosure of the nature of the liability and the amount of the premium is prohibited by the confidentiality clause of the contract of insurance.
-The company has not provided any insurance for an auditor or the company of a related body corporate.
+The company has not provided any insurance for an auditor of the company or a related body corporate.